alex-bahena/Pin-it/Assets/README.md

 ![Create-new-account](./imgs/create-your-account.png)

-### 5. Start adding your favorite online websites by clicking in new tile.
+### 5. Start adding your favorite online websites by clicking in new tile as below.

 ![add-new-card](./imgs/new%20title.png)